![]() Plaque at Thurso station |

 The Italian Chapel

 The Churchill Barriers were built with the help of Italian prisoners of war who had been captured in North Africa and taken to Orkney.
 Housed in a camp on the islet of Lamb Holm, a number of them converted two Nissen huts into an exquisitely-painted chapel.
 You can still see the foundations of the PoW accommodation blocks to the right of the chapel.
-See www.orkney.com/listings/the-italian-chapel.
+Open all year, for ticket prices see www.orkney.com/listings/the-italian-chapel.

 To reach the Italian Chapel, take bus X1 from Stromness or Kirkwall, the bus stop is on the main road just after crossing Churchill Barrier number 1.